-Two women entered a closed amusement park and then sued its operators after injuring themselves while improperly self-operating an attraction.
+Two women entered a closed beachside amusement park and then sued its operators after they injured themselves while improperly self-operating a slide.

 In August 2019, a Citizens Against Lawsuit Abuse (CALA) group made a post on Facebook promoting a #DontSueSummer campaign, urging readers to “help us stand up to the frivolous lawsuits getting in the way of everyone’s summer fun.”
 The post offered the case example of “two women in South Carolina [who] tried to avoid the lines and broke into a water park for a private ride while the park was closed” and then “decided to take the slide operator to court” when they got hurt:

 The gist of the claim was true: Two women from New York who were visiting Myrtle Beach, South Carolina, in 2017 entered the closed Pavilion Park amusement park area during early-morning hours, moved an unsecured gate at the entrance to the Pipeline Slide dry slide, climbed the stairs to the top of the attraction, slid down the dry slide, then suffered broken bones when they collided with a metal barrier at the bottom of the slide.

 In November 2018, the two women filed a lawsuit against the park’s operators and the ride’s manufacturers, asserting that the closed attraction was improperly secured with nothing more than a plastic gate:

 Ally Mulcahy and Jillian McGovern were in Myrtle Beach area on the weekend of April 29, 2017 for a friend’s wedding, the lawsuit says.
 Following the wedding, the two women went to Broadway at the Beach.
 In the early morning hours of April 30, 2017, both women walked back to their hotel, passing Pavilion Park Central, which was closed.